Certora/vscode-certora-prover/README.md

 The new version of the Certora IDE extension is out!

 The Certora Prover checks at compile-time that all smart contract executions fulfill a set of security rules and interface requirements of other contracts.
-Certora’s blockchain-independent and language-agnostic Prover technology precisely identifies bugs in Smart Contracts or proove their absence.
+Certora’s blockchain-independent and language-agnostic Prover technology precisely identifies bugs in Smart Contracts or prove their absence.

 Content